Malikstx/3-tiered-Hierarchy-work-in-progress-/README.md

 I plan on implementing NAT and ACls in the distribution layer later since the ASA firewall in packect tracer doesnt support them.
 Im trying to configure a ntp server in the core layer but, besides that the core layer focuses on just routing.

+Network B
+The B network is essentially a mirror of network A. The native vlan is once again 199